15 Things to do in Liechtenstein and the capital, Vaduz

 - Schnitzel – pan fried cutlet of meat, covered in breadcrumbs

-Liechtenstein may boast several Michelin-starred restaurants, quite some achievement considering how small it is.
-But our own experience was rather less refined.
+Liechtenstein may boast several Michelin-starred restaurants, our own experience was rather less refined.
 Partly because we spent Sunday and Monday in Liechtenstein but also, while we like good food, we’re not ‘over fancy’!

 Still, we managed a culinary tour of sorts.